spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/Configuration.md

 - `label`
 - `labelTypeBrackets`

 In some cases, the labels of different attributes may be identical to each other.
 In order to assign the correct labels and types, there is an option to make the type visible in the header.
 This way a correct assignment can be made.

-Default (with `label`) the header columns would like this: `ID, Birthday, First Name, Last Name`
+Default (with `label`) the header columns would look like this: `ID, Birthday, First Name, Last Name`
-With `labelTypeBrackets` the header columns would look like this: `ID[ID], Birthday[birth_day], First Name[FirstName], Last Name[LastName]`
+With `labelTypeBrackets` the header columns would look like this: `ID[ID], Birthday[birth_day], First Name[FirstName], Last Name[LastName]`.

 ### `activateDraft`